tieeeeen1994/changelogko/README.md

 This gem provides the ability to easily manage your change logs.
 Commit changes alongside change log files to easily track them without worry, then just release them whenever to automatically create a new CHANGELOG.md file.

+As an additional feature, *Releaseko is integrated into the gem as it feels like Releaseko is very coupled with Changelogko.* It is also just a simple feature that just automatically updates `metadata/app-version`, releases change logs through Changelogko, then push.

 ## Installation

 Use `bundler` to install the gem.